hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 ### Arnold Sommerfeld

 Arnold Sommerfeld's 6-volume *Lectures on Theoretical Physics* (English translations published 1949-1956) are long out of print, though now available electronically from Elsevier, and perhaps of mainly historical interest at this juncture.
+These lectures, Sommerfeld said, "were confined essentially to classical physics, which, as a basis for all modern developments, must never be curtailed" (*Am.
+J. Phys.*, 17:  315-316).
+He added, "I used to organize my own lectures in such a way that they were too easy for advanced students and too difficult for beginners."

 Volume 2 is on the *Mechanics of Deformable Bodies*, covering both solid and fluid mechanics.
 Sommerfeld passed away during the preparation of volume 5, *Thermodynamics and Statistical Mechanics*; thus the final chapter (ch.
 5), which includes a development of the hydrodynamic balance equations from kinetic theory (Sec.
 43), was prepared by the editors, F. Bopp and J. Meixner.

 Further comments on Sommerfeld's *Mechanics of Deformable Bodies* are forthcoming.